ignoch/searchengine/README.md

 * engine: _can be google, bing or both_
 * text: _text that you want to find in the engine search_
+* offset: _indicates the number of search results to skip before return data_

+By default, bing and google returns 10 results per page.
+Keep in mind that when we use the `both` engine, it doesn't return duplicate sites.

 ## Running test